ParvinGhaffarzadeh/ParvinGhaffarzadeh/README.md

 ## Hey, I'm Parvin! 👋

-I am a PhD student and Teaching Assistant at the University of Hull, with a background in Computer Engineering and university-level teaching experience in Artificial Intelligence, Python, Machine Learning, Deep Learning, and Computer Architecture.
-My academic and professional journey reflects a strong interdisciplinary focus, blending technical depth with real-world applications.
+I am a PhD student and Teaching Assistant at the University of Hull, with a background in Computer Engineering.
+I have experience teaching university-level courses in Artificial Intelligence, Python, Machine Learning, Deep Learning, and Computer Architecture.
+My academic interests include Digital Health, Biomechanics, Wearable Technology, AI Safety, and Responsible AI.
+I’m passionate about interdisciplinary research and the practical impact of intelligent systems in real-world contexts.

 #### 📫 How to reach me: